wagov/wasoc-honeytraps/README.md

 Initiate test to generate incident from the canary platform, and verify that incidents were generated in Microsoft Sentinel.
 <!-- END: Analytic Rules Guide -->

+## End-to-end testing
+To initiate an end-to-end test the integration of the canary platform and the SIEM, you could do the following.

+### Pre-requisites
+- You must have a canary group provisioned by WA SOC.
+- You must have completed the [Azure Logic App Deployment](#azure-logic-app-deployment-guide) and have [Analytic Rules Deployed](#analytic-rules-deployment-guide).

+### Step 1.
+Create a new canary token within your canary group.

+### Step 2.
+Trigger the canary token by interacting with it.

+### Step 3.
+Navigate to your Log Analytics Workspace to check if any alerts have been ingested.
+> It may take up to 5 minutes for the alerts to ingest

+If you have alerts being ingested into your Log Analytics Workspace, you have successfully completed your canary platform and SIEM integration.

 ## Feedback
 For questions or feedback, please contact cybersecurity@dpc.wa.gov.au